Paul Kept the Sabbath with the Galatians

 “13 From Paphos, Paul and his companions sailed to Perga in Pamphylia, where John left them to return to Jerusalem.
 14 From Perga they went on to Pisidian Antioch.
 On the Sabbath they entered the synagogue and sat down.
 15 After the reading from the Law and the Prophets, the leaders of the synagogue sent word to them, saying, “Brothers, if you have a word of exhortation for the people, please speak.”

 Pisidian Antioch is in the region known as Galatia.
-While many of Paul’s letters were written to churches in a single city, his letter to the Galatians addressed believers in an entire region.
-Acts 13:13-48 shows us the practice of Paul while in the area.
+While many of Paul’s letters were written to Christians in a single city, his letter to the Galatians addressed believers in a region.
+Acts chapter 13 shows us the practice of Paul while in the area.

 In verses 13-15, we learn that Paul ministered on the Sabbath and was given the opportunity to speak.
 Notice the content of Paul’s preaching: